• Self-Development

 Now that we’ve gotten a good grasp on the concept of knowledge in Islam, let us explicate the Quranic verses and hadiths on seeking knowledge to further understand how essential it is to educate ourselves:

-Quranic verses and Hadith on Seeking Knowledge:
+Quranic Verses on Seeking Knowledge

 Aside from the very famous surah on seeking knowledge, Surah al-’Alaq, where the whole chapter entails the urgency for all Muslims to read or acquire knowledge, there are also otheparts of the Quran and hadiths which mention the vitality of seeking knowledge: